 To preserve the integrity and appearance of flags, especially those with sentimental or historical value, it's crucial to clean them using methods that prevent damage.
 These gentle cleaning techniques help maintain the flag's condition while ensuring its longevity and symbolic significance:

-- Shake or Brush Off Loose Dirt: Begin by gently shaking or using a soft brush to remove any loose dirt or debris from the flag's surface.
-This non-invasive approach helps prevent the dirt from embedding deeper into the fabric during the washing process, making it easier to clean without causing damage.
+Shake or Brush Off Loose Dirt: Begin by gently shaking or using a soft brush to remove any loose dirt or debris from the flag's surface.
+This non-invasive approach helps prevent dirt from embedding deeper into the fabric during the washing process, making it easier to clean without causing damage.

-- Soak in Cold Water with Mild Detergent: Submerge the flag in a solution of cold water and a mild detergent, specifically chosen for its gentle cleansing properties.
+Soak in Cold Water with Mild Detergent: Submerge the flag in a solution of cold water and a mild detergent, specifically chosen for its gentle cleansing properties.
 Using this procedure will ensure that stains and grime are successfully removed from the cloth without damaging sensitive textiles with hot water or strong detergents.

-- Roll in a Towel to Absorb Water: To remove excess water without causing strain on the fabric, lay the flag on a clean, dry towel and gently roll it up.
+Roll in a Towel to Absorb Water: To remove excess water without causing strain on the fabric, lay the flag on a clean, dry towel and gently roll it up.
 This method helps absorb moisture efficiently, reducing drying time while avoiding the damage that wringing or twisting can cause.

 When to Seek Professional Cleaning Services